Safety of RA Drug Treatments in Pregnant and Nursing Women

 Even though the symptoms of RA may improve for many women during pregnancy, many pregnant women with RA may still need to use pain control medications and medications to control inflammation.
 While the safest course of action is to avoid use of all drugs during pregnancy, this may not be possible.
 The US FDA has classified medications used to treat RA according to their possible effects on the fetus and has determined whether it is safe to nurse an infant while taking a given drug.

-FDA classification system for drug safety during pregnancy
+FDA classification of drug safety during pregnancy

 The FDA classification system for the safety of drugs during pregnancy categorizes drugs from A to D and X, based on evidence from studies conducted in animals and humans, where A is no evidence of risk to the human fetus, D some evidence risk to the human fetus, and X is a high level of risk to the human fetus.1